thibauts/node-google-search-scraper/README.md

 var customSolver = {
   solve: function(imageData, callback) {
-    // Do something with image data, like displaying it to the user callback(err, id, solutionText);
+    // Do something with image data, like displaying it to the user var id = null; // id is used by BDC to allow reporting solving errors, and can be safely ignored here callback(err, id, solutionText);
   }
 };